 - Lack of essential business and technical resources

 Project Schedule / Timeframes

 - No schedule milestone deliverables and due dates.

-- Slippage without association with underlining problem or risk register with change plans.
+- Slippage without association with underlining problem or risk registers with change plans.

-- Continual scope creep without documented analysis and executive approval.
+- Continual scope creeps without documented analysis and executive approval.

 - Inappropriate technical approach.

-- Use of complex technology without appropriate experienced technical resources.
+- Use of sophisticated technology without appropriate experienced technical resources.

 - Nonexistent or incomplete formal user acceptance test (UAT) exercises.